Japanization: Korea

-In Korea, during the Second World War, the use of written Korean in education and publications was banned by the Empire of Japan.
 The use of the Korean language was banned in schools after 1937 as part of the naisen-ittai program, along with the teaching of Japanese language and culture in schools instead of Korean culture and history.
+During the Second World War, the use of written Korean in education and publications was also banned.

 During this period, Koreans were forced to change their family name to a Japanese one.
+As part of the repression of Korean culture, the Japanese authorities in Korea forced the Koreans to adopt and use Japanese names and identify as such.